 Having said that, blogging regularly and creating quality content that resonates with people is no easy task.
 And the fact that there are over 150 million blogs on the internet right now makes blogging, a relatively harder marketing strategy.

 If you don’t want to do all the work from scratch and learn search engine optimization techniques, you can start blogging on websites like Quora and Linkedin which already has millions of daily visitors.
 In this way, you can get your content in front of thousands of people daily without having to set up a blog from scratch and promote it online.

-Read more: 24 Shocking Digital Marketing Stats for 2020
+Read more: 24 Shocking Digital Marketing Stats

 #3.
 Use Social Media to your Advantage